fabnicol/ubuntu4mercury/README.md

 ... or download from the Release section of this repository.

-For some time after the date of the ROTD mentioned in the Dockerfile, it is possible to try and build the compiler from git source at a given revision.
-For this, check official Mercury repository commits and change the revision REV  in the Dockerfile:
+For some time after the date of the ROTD mentioned in the generated Dockerfile, it is possible to try and build the compiler from git source at a given revision.
+For this, check official Mercury repository commits.

-`... && git reset --hard REV`

 For example, for the rotd of Jan.
 9, 2022, the corresponding revision 06f81f1cf0d339a can be safely changed to 40ddd73098ae (Jan.
 10, 2022).
+Then change the values of fields `rotd-date` (resp. `m-rev`) in the configuration file **.config** as indicated in the comments of this file.

-Alternatively you can use the script **build.sh** with arguments as follows:
+Alternatively, you can use the script **build.sh** with arguments as follows:

     # change the git source revision to be built:
     sudo ./build.sh REVISION